cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/README.md

 ## Get Object by Id

-- Show the entity values
+- Show the object values
   - Result format is json
   - --id is required